 Here’s what I mean: Imagine for a moment that, last night, you saw a famous pianist playing a “Brand Y” piano on TV.
 This morning, a local piano store advertises a Brand Y piano–perhaps on sale.
 Your first reaction might be, “Wow, I just saw Mr. Famous Musician playing a Brand Y piano last night, so it must be good, and here’s one on sale!
 What a deal!”

 The problem is, there’s not much chance the two pianos are really the same.
 Brand Y is likely to have special facilities where they make special pianos for the famous people (usually by hand) and a separate factory for their mass–produced consumer models.
 Other than the name on the front, Brand Y’s professional model pianos will have virtually nothing in common with their consumer models.
 It’s a little like watching stock cars zoom around the banked oval at Daytona and thinking, “Gee, I think I’ll go over to my local dealer and get one of those.”
 NASCAR racers may be called Fords, Chevys or Dodges, but they bear little resemblance to the cars you see in the showrooms.

 That’s why it’s hard to compare pianos by brand name alone.
-The Brand Y company may pay famous professionals a ton of money to play their special, handmade pianos, but that doesn’t necessarily mean they make a better $4000 console than Brand Z. As a matter of fact, you may pay a lot more for a Brand Y piano because they have to pay all those professionals to play their pianos.
+The Brand Y company may or may not pay famous professionals a ton of money to play their special, handmade pianos, but that doesn’t necessarily mean they make a better $4000 console than Brand X.

 Used But Not Used Up